deeplearning4j/deeplearning4j/quickstart.md

 - deeplearning4j-core, which contains the neural network implementations
 - nd4j-x86, the CPU version of the ND4J library that powers DL4J
-- canova-api - the core project used for loading data
+- canova-api - Canova is our library vectorizing and loading data

 ```